Undergraduate Research Symposium

 SD EPSCoR hosts an annual research symposium to highlight undergraduate research in South Dakota.

-Undergraduate STEM students, faculty and industry experts from institutions across the state will gather virtually 10 a.m.-1 p.m.
-Thursday, July 28, at Club 71 on the South Dakota State University campus to participate in the eighth annual SD EPSCoR Undergraduate Research Symposium.
+Undergraduate STEM students, faculty and industry experts from institutions across the state will gather in person 8:30 a.m. – 3:30 p.m.
+Thursday, July 28, at Club 71 on the South Dakota State University campus to participate in the 2022 ninth annual SD EPSCoR Undergraduate Research Symposium.